nataliethenerd/YAPoco/README.md

 - [Thumbwheel](https://s.click.aliexpress.com/e/_DFcsKf1)

+## Update log:

+Feb25: added pinouts for battery and 5V for testing and also my Safer Charger battery indicator LED board.
+Fixed some shielding pins, tied them to ground.

 ## Thanks
 - Hozy for the original Pocket Color concept
 - Console and Casks for the thumbwheel circuit